Immune Therapy Strategies

 There are many steps that need to take place when the immune system is protecting the body from threats such as infections or cancer.
 We now know that the body also has different ways of potentially dampening the immune response, at each step of the way.
 Accordingly, there are a variety of strategies that can be used to enhance the immune response against cancer.
 These strategies can be grouped into the following categories:

-1. Immune checkpoint blockade
+- Immune checkpoint blockade

-2. Adoptive cell therapy
+- Adoptive cell therapy

-3. Immune stimulation
+- Immune stimulation

-4. Cancer vaccines
+- Cancer vaccines

 Immune checkpoint blockade: There are various molecules that can dampen the immune response.
 In a healthy person, these ‘brakes’ or ‘stop signals’, act to hold the immune system at bay, preventing an over-activation of the immune response.
 Immune checkpoint blockade is based on using drugs that interfere with these brakes.
 This strategy, which blocks the stop signals, ends up unleashing the immune response, allowing it to destroy cancer cells.
 Recently, there have been major advances in developing these types of drugs.
 For example in the past few years, ipilimumab has been approved in Canada for the treatment of metastatic melanoma, and nivolumab and pembrolizumab, for the treatment of metastatic melanoma and non-small cell lung cancer.
 These drugs all target molecules that act as brakes on the immune response.
 Our team is investigating various aspects of immune checkpoint blockade, including basic biology that will lead to new therapies, and clinical trials of these agents and of combination therapies.
 Scientists have identified other such molecules and many pharmaceutical companies are developing new drugs that target them for cancer therapy.

-Adoptive cell therapy: This type of therapy takes advantage of the cancer-fighting activity of a type of immune cell, called the “T cell”.
-In general, in adoptive cell therapy, a patient’s own T cells are taken into the laboratory, where their ability to destroy cancer cells is enhanced.
+Adoptive cell therapy: This type of therapy takes advantage of the cancer-fighting activity of a type of immune cell, called the “T cells”.
+In general, in adoptive cell therapy, a patient's own T cells are taken into the laboratory, where their ability to destroy cancer cells is enhanced.
 These enhanced T cells are then given back to the patient.
 There are various ways to produce the enhanced T cells for therapy:

-1. T cells can be taken from within a tumor.
-These T cells are called “tumor-infiltrating lymphocytes” (TILs), and often have the ‘built-in’ ability to kill cancer cells.
-In the laboratory, TILs are activated and allowed to multiply, so that billions of cells can be transferred back into the patient, in the hopes of launching a stronger immune attack against the patient’s cancer.
+- T cells can be taken from within a tumor.
+These T cells are called “tumor-infiltrating lymphocytes” (TILs), and often have the 'built-in' ability to kill cancer cells.
+In the laboratory, TILs are activated and allowed to multiply, so that billions of cells can be transferred back into the patient, in the hopes of launching a stronger immune attack against the patient's cancer.
 Our team is the only one in Canada currently testing this TIL-based immune therapy.

-T cells being multiplied in the lab.
+T cells being multiplied in the lab

-1. T cells can also be taken from the blood, and then modified in various ways so that they can recognize and kill cancer cells.
+- T cells can also be taken from the blood, and then modified in various ways so that they can recognize and kill cancer cells.

-1. T cells can be modified so that they have a special protein called a T cell receptor (TCR) that can specifically recognize cancer cells.
+- T cells can be modified so that they have a special protein called a T cell receptor (TCR) that can specifically recognize cancer cells.
 Our team is planning a clinical trial to evaluate this approach, called “TCR gene transfer”.

-2. Another special protein that allows T cells to recognize cancer cells is called a chimeric antigen receptor (CAR).
+- Another special protein that allows T cells to recognize cancer cells is called a chimeric antigen receptor (CAR).
 When T cells are modified so that they have the CAR protein, not only can the T cells recognize cancer cells, they also gain particularly potent activity for killing the cancer cells.

 Immune stimulation: In the immune system, there are natural ‘accelerators’ or ‘gas pedals’ that can be activated to stimulate the immune system to attack cancer cells.
 In this strategy, drugs are used that take advantage of these ‘gas pedals’ and boost the immune response.
 Drugs that stimulate the growth of immune cells such as interleukin-2, or certain types of antibodies, can be administered to boost the ability of the immune response to attack cancer cells.
 For example, antibodies that stimulate proteins such as 4-1BB or OX40 are currently being tested as immune therapies, and many of these are being evaluated in ongoing clinical trials by our Drug Development Program.